ambitioninc/django-app-template/README.rst

 Python Versions
 ---------------

-This project automatically has travisci build for python 2.7, 3.2, and 3.3.
-If you'd prefer just 2.7, please modify .travis.yml and setup.py's classifiers.
+This project automatically has travisci build for python 2.7, and 3.4.d

 Register on pypi
 ----------------